-Concrete is widely considered to be one of the most durable and long lasting building materials used today, and throughout history.
-In fact, concrete was used extensively by the Romans from 300 BC to 476 AD and even remnants of concrete floors, which were made of lime and pebbles, have been discovered in Greece that date back to roughly 1300 BC.
+Concrete is widely considered to be one of the most durable and long-lasting building materials used today, and throughout history.
+In fact, concrete was used extensively by the Romans from 300 BC to 476 AD and even remnants of concrete floors, which were made of lime and pebbles, have been discovered in Greece that dates back to roughly 1300 BC.
 Various materials have been used as concrete additives throughout these times, such as volcanic ash, horsehair, and even blood.

 - The expansion of corrosion products (reinforcement bars)

 - Physical damage

 So, how can you tell if your concrete floor is being punished by any number of the above factors?
 Take a look at some of the revealing signs that your concrete is aging:

 - Growing cracks: Small cracks tend to spread and become large cracks over time.
 Neglecting a crack creates a safety risk of tripping over displaced chunks of floor, not to mention, if a floor crack reaches the walls the building’s structural integrity can be compromised.
 Additionally, water and moisture can become trapped in cracks producing a breeding ground for bacteria, eventually compromising air quality.

 - Spalling: Spalling refers to flat fragments of concrete detaching from the main structure—usually caused by the expansion of iron oxides within the steel reinforcement structures or the sudden exposure to very high temperatures.

 - A crack pattern: Typical crack patterns are caused by aggregates within the concrete undergoing chemical reactions.
 The most common are those containing reactive silica—which causes a reaction when water is combined with the alkalis in concrete.